Landmark Digital Personal Data Protection Act Passes in India

 • The right to nominate a representative for situations where the data principal cannot advocate for themselves (for instance, if the individual is incapacitated or deceased)

 Unlike other privacy laws, the Digital Personal Data Protection Act doesn’t explicitly restrict data fiduciaries from transferring data across international borders.
-Instead, the law grants the central government discretionary authority over imposing such restrictions.
+Instead, the new India data privacy law grants the central government discretionary authority over imposing such restrictions.

 Even as questions remain about what the Digital Personal Data Protection Act will look like in practice, it’s hard to deny that its passing is significant.
 The law’s adoption makes India the most recent democracy in the world to adopt a sweeping privacy law.
 It also means that companies with Indian clients or contacts have another set of rules to track.